Finding Mr. Right

 Why is being “undetectable” important when dating or hooking up with someone who is HIV positive?

-Because the amount of virus in the blood is so low with someone who’s positive and “undetectable”, the chances of HIV being transmitted to someone is extremely low, maybe even closer to zero than we realize according to this recent study.
+Because the amount of virus in the blood is so low with someone who’s positive and “undetectable”, the CDC has recognized that the chances of HIV being transmitted to someone is virtually zero.
 Someone is much less likely to contract HIV from someone who is adherent to their HIV meds and “undetectable” than someone who doesn’t know their status and could be infected without knowing it.
 If someone is infected and doesn’t know it, then the viral load in their blood and semen is exponentially higher, making HIV easy to transmit.
 This is where most HIV infections happen among men who have sex with men.
 Remember, if he’s had one sexual encounter since his last test, his status is a question mark.

 Do I need to use condoms if someone is “undetectable”?